 Limestone is the most popular mined rock on the market commonly used in the construction industry.
 Limestone is used in everyday products and materials including, paper, steel, plastics, paint and other numerous products.
 Lime is used in steel manufacturing and in traditional basic oxygen furnaces as well as electric arc furnaces.
 Lime is the essential mineral necessary for the steel production industry.

-Using GAO RFID Systems in the Stone Mining Industry
+Exploring RFID in the Stone Mining Industry

 - Tracking Extraction Deposits